 But the ruins aren’t confined to the beach.
 A 30-year exodus from Bombay Beach left scores of discarded homes and trailers long-since abandoned to the elements.
 They’re peppered throughout the surviving remains of town, windowless husks blanketed in graffiti, surrounded by broken furniture and rubble.

-Bombay Beach has been in this state for decades, teetering toward ghost town status.
+Bombay Beach has been in this state for decades, teetering on the edge of ghost town status.
 When the streets empty out on scorching hot days, they offer little compelling evidence that the place even exists in the present tense: There’s just a cell phone tower, the occasional “No Trespassing” sign, and a pirate flag flying over one of the still-functioning homes.

 Describing Bombay Beach as it was in 2012, some blurry, drunk guy from a YouTube clip shot at the Ski Inn put it best: “If the state of California needed an enema, this is where they’d shove the tube.”